Lash Business Start-Up Guide: Everything You Need to Launch Successfully

 Training Investment

-Expect to invest $1,000–$3,000+ in quality training.
+Expect to invest $1,000 to $3,000+ in quality training.
 This seems like a lot upfront, but quality training pays dividends in: - Faster client retention (proper application = longer-lasting results) - Fewer client complaints and complications - Higher confidence and faster skill development - Better reputation and word-of-mouth referrals

 Step 2: Understand Licensing and Legal Requirements